 The Centre for Aboriginal Student Services recognizes that many Indigenous nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
 York University acknowledges its presence on the traditional territory of many Indigenous Nations.
-The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, the Wendat, and the Métis.
+The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, the Huron-Wendat, and the Métis.
 It is now home to many Indigenous Peoples.
-We acknowledge the current treaty holders and the Mississaugas of the New Credit First Nation.
+We acknowledge the current treaty holders, the Mississaugas of the New Credit First Nation.
 This territory is subject of the Dish With One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.

 York University supports and encourages First Nations, Métis and Inuit students and all who are interested in Aboriginal issues and services at the University.
 The Centre for Aboriginal Student Services supports the Aboriginal Community on campus.
 We make our presence known in a number of ways:

 - Provide culturally-appropriate support services to the Aboriginal student population.

 - Operate the Centre located in room 246 York Lanes on the Keele Campus

 - Liaison, advocacy and referrals to on/off-campus resources.

 - Liaison with First Nation Communities, Aboriginal agencies and organizations.

 - Providing Information about educational assistance, funding procedures and guidelines.